Pickled Apples: Great For Health Benefits. Hello friends. Happy Thursday. Pickled Apples anyone?

 - sea salt

-- Thinly slice the apples horizontally through the core, from bottom to top (ideally on a mandolin) to give you discs of apple.
+- Firstly, thinly slice the apples horizontally through the core, from bottom to top (ideally on a mandolin) to give you discs of apple.
 Place them in a bowl and toss them with enough salt so that each individual disc has a light covering of salt.
 Leave for a minimum of 1 hour.

 - Meanwhile, add the vinegar & sugar to a saucepan and place on a gentle heat.